 Go back to normal view

-As of 18 September 2012, Christchurch has adopted a new safeguarding policy.
-The latest update is March 2017.
+In September 2012, Christchurch adopted a new safeguarding policy.
+The latest review update is 12 March 2018.

 It is possible to download the whole Safeguarding Policy document, which refers to all vulnerable persons, including children.